 is run by Ireland’s Munster Literature Centre.
 The Centre invites entries from emerging and established poets from all over the world for its annual poetry competition.
 The winner will receive €2000, a week’s residency at the Tyrone Guthrie Centre, publication in Southword and four nights accommodation in Cork city during the Cork International Poetry Festival.
 Entries close on 30 November.

 is open to stories up to 5000 words.
 First prize is €3000 plus a five-day Short Story Workshop at the West Cork Literary Festival.
 Ten short stories will be published in the 2020 Fish Anthology.
 The entry deadline is 30 November.

 Robert J. Demott Short Prose Contest

 welcomes pieces of 500 words or fewer and writers may submit up to three works with each entry.
 First prize is US$1008.15 and publication in Quarter After Eight.
-Entries open on 1 November (closing date TBC).
+Entries close on 30 November.

 Sherwood Anderson Fiction Award